 How to get to Welli Hilli Park

-The easiest way to get there from Seoul is by direct resort shuttle bus, though this is hard to actually arrange for non-Korean speakers as it’s done using an app, which is only available in Korean.
-However, for getting back from the resort it’s very easy to take the shuttle, as they have a shuttle bus counter in the main reception area where you can buy a ticket for your return journey (the shuttles do drop-offs at points all over the city, departing at 17:40 (2016/17 schedule), taking 2.5 hours or so, and costing around 7,000 won).
+They also operate (paid) shuttle buses direct from Seoul, though it’s hard to actually arrange for non-Korean speakers as it’s done using an app, which is only available in Korean.
+However, for getting back from the resort they’re very easy to use, as they have a shuttle bus counter in the main reception area where you can buy a ticket for your return journey (the shuttles do drop-offs at points all over the city, departing at 17:40 (2016/17 schedule), taking 2.5 hours or so, and costing around 7,000 won)